dspeyer/dspeyer.github.io/magic.md

 In any case, if your performance falls short of your promises, however vague, your patron has the ability to issue you orders on how to correct it.
 You will obey these orders.
 You have no choice in the matter.
 This applies even if latent.

 Usually a shaman is eligible for two or three schools that reflect the patron's nature (not counting summoning), but others are possible if a patron is willing to put in additional effort.
+Usually a shaman's schools don't change after initiation, but the shaman *can* change them if circumstances warrant.

 ### Example Pacts